aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/pivotfield/_index.md

 ### isAscendSort {#isAscendSort--}

-Indicates whether the specified PivotTable field is autosorted ascending.
+Indicates whether the items of this pivot field is autosorted ascending.

 ```javascript
 isAscendSort : boolean;